theironyard/homework/doc/files/homework.json.md

-# homework.json (WIP)
+# .homework.json (WIP)
 ## DESCRIPTION
 This document is all you need to know about what's required in your .homework.json file.
 It must be actual JSON, not just a JavaScript object literal.

 A lot of the behavior described in this document is affected by the config settings described in [Guide: Config](../guides/homework-config.md).

-Each homework project must have a file named `homework.json` or `.homework.json` in the root of the project directory.
+Each homework project must have a file named `.homework.json` in the root of the project directory.
 This will generally be automatically generated for you by `homework init`, but you will likely need to the file to add additional functionality to each assignment.
 The following properties are permitted:

 ## name